Orange-OpenSource/Orange-Boosted-Bootstrap/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] Update redirects in docs frontmatter (`site/content/docs/_index.html`?)
     - [ ] Move `site/content/docs/5.x` to `site/content/docs/5.x+1`
     - [ ] Increment `site/static/docs/{version}` version
-    - [ ] Increment version in `nuget/boosted.nuspec`
+    - [ ] Increment version in `nuget/ouds-web.nuspec`
-    - [ ] (Major version) Manually update the version in `nuget/boosted.nuspec` and `nuget/boosted.sass.nuspec`
+    - [ ] (Major version) Manually update the version in `nuget/ouds-web.nuspec` and `nuget/ouds-web.sass.nuspec`
   - check wrong matches in `CHANGELOG.md`, and maybe `site/content/docs/<version>/migration.md`
-  - :warning: check the `package-lock.json` and `package.json` content, only "boosted" should have its version changed!
+  - :warning: check the `package-lock.json` and `package.json` content, only "ouds-web" should have its version changed!
   - :warning: `site/content/docs/5.1/**/*.md` should not always be modified
 - [ ] if the year changed recently, happy new year :tada: but please change © year in `.scss` main files (reboot, grid, utilities, and main file) as well as in `NOTICE.txt`.
 - [ ] `npm run release` to compile dist, build Storybook, update SRI hashes in doc, and package the release